-Council will, as far as practicable, restrict cutting or removal of native trees, trees listed in a planning scheme or trees of cultural or environmental significance to the minimum extent necessary to ensure best practice pruning standards and compliance with the requirements of the code of practice or to make an unsafe situation safe.
-Where a tree of significance is considered a hazard tree, Council will engage a suitably qualified and experienced inspector to assess the tree for removal.
+Council will, as far as practicable, restrict cutting or removal of indigenous trees, trees listed in a planning scheme or trees of cultural or environmental significance to the minimum extent necessary to ensure best practice pruning standards and compliance with the requirements of the code of practice or to make an unsafe situation safe.
+Where a tree of significance is considered a hazard tree, Council will engage an experienced Arborist to assess the tree for removal.
 The inspection will be undertaken to ascertain if the cutting of the tree for compliance would make the tree unhealthy or unviable.
 If this is the case the tree will be considered for removal.
 To minimise cutting or removal of above trees, Council staff and contractors will: